aboulle/DxTools/README.md

 - Select data processing and data analysis options (see below)
 - Process data

 The processed data files are automatically saved to your hard drive in the same folder as the input data.
 The figures can be saved from the interface.
+While processing, a temporary tmp file (containg all raw data) is written in the DxTools folder.
+It is automatically deleted upon closing.

 ## Features
 DxTools automates data formating for most major laboratory XRD experiments:
 - Reciprocal space maps: in the (Qx,Qz) plane recorded with a 1D detector, or recorded with a series of 2theta/theta scans with varying offset;
 in the (Qx,Qy) plane recorded with a series of rocking-curves/omega-scans at varying phi angles.
 - Temperature experiments: any angular scan vs. temperature.
 - X(Y) scan: any angular scan vs. a translation in X or Y.
 - Sin^2 psi: recorded either in the conventional chi/psi-tilting geometry or using the variable-incidence (fixed-inclination) method.
 - Pole figure: recorded with open detector while rotating chi and phi.
 - Custom: any angular/translation scan looped over any other motor or temperature.

 ### Export options